valentindevil/advanced_persistent_threat/README.md

 Buckeye, which was known for carrying out spying operations on US systems, mainly abused zero-day vulnerabilities with the help of these tools.

-What were the tools?
+### What were the tools?

 In March 2016, Buckeye was known to be using a variant of DoublePulsar tool which was leaked by the Shadow Brokers in 2017.
-It was delivered to victims using a trojan known as ‘Bemstour’.
+It was delivered to victims using a trojan known as ***‘Bemstour’***.
 Shadow Brokers exposed a number of exploit tools by Equation group in 2017, which included DoublePulsar, FuzzBunch, EternalBlue, EternalSynergy, and EternalRomance.
 Some of them were also allegedly used by Buckeye.
 Where were the tools used?